Performance Breakdown

 Using a sound meter, I measured how much noise the V11 produces with the torque drive as it is the noisiest in this configuration.

-There’s no doubt that the V11 is noisy, but one thing I noticed is that the torque drive head isn’t as loud as that of the V10 based on the ear test, even if the results say otherwise.
+There’s no doubt the V11 is noisy, but one thing I noticed is that the torque drive head isn’t as loud as the V10’s, based on the ear test, even though the results say otherwise.

 Cleaning Performance

-I did extensive testing with the Dyson V11 regarding how well it cleans different surfaces using a variety of debris that includes quaker oats, coffee, quinoa, pet litter, cheerios, and sand.
+I conducted extensive testing with the Dyson V11 to evaluate its performance on various surfaces, using a range of debris, including Quaker Oats, coffee, quinoa, pet litter, Cheerios, and sand.

-These tests aim to see how well the torque drive head does on carpets and hard floors.
+These tests aim to see how well the torque drive head performs on carpets and hard floors.

 Hard Floor Results

-The first tests I’ll share are the standard surface pick up experiments using the torque drive head.
-Remember that this model does not have the fluffy tool, but it could still score high marks in all of the tests.
+The first tests I’ll share are the standard surface pick-up experiments using the torque drive head.
+Remember that this model does not have the fluffy tool, but it can still score high marks on all the tests.

-I did not use the max setting in any of the tests to check how well the torque drive will work at the low and middle settings, and it didn’t disappoint!
+I didn’t use the max setting in any of the tests to check how well the torque drive would work at the low and middle settings, and it didn’t disappoint!

-It could pick up close to 100% of the different debris, such as quaker oats, coffee, quinoa, and pet litter.
-The gates were fully open, which helps the V11 take in more massive dirt piles with minimal plowing.
+It could pick up close to 100% of the different debris, such as Quaker Oats, coffee, quinoa, and pet litter.
+The gates were fully open, which helped the V11 take in larger dirt piles with minimal plowing.

 Sand on Hard Floor Test

 One of the toughest things to clean on any hard surface is sand, and the V11 did well despite not having the soft roller attachment.
-On two tests, it was able to pick up an average of 99.4%.
+In two tests, it achieved an average of 99.4%.

 The score is impressive because most vacuums with a standard brush roll will struggle with sand.